Beerdavindersingh/Assignment_1_ISD/README.md

 ## Observer Pattern
 [The Observer Pattern lets BankAccount objects notify Client objects when something changes.
 For example, when there’s a deposit or withdrawal, all connected Clients get a message automatically.]

+## Event-Driven Programming Paradigm
+This app works using event-driven programming, which means it reacts when the user does something, like clicking or typing.
+For example, when you click "Lookup Client," it shows the client’s details and their accounts.